cerebral-legacy/cerebral-url-scheme-compiler/README.md

 ```

 ### setCompiler
-converts a path URL, string or array into an efficient setter function
+converts a path URL into an efficient setter function

 ```js
 import setCompiler from 'cerebral-url-scheme-compiler/set';